 The 1986 Academy Award-winning, British film The Mission (starring Robert de Niro, Jeremy Irons, Liam Neeson, Aidan Quinn) tells the story of the Jesuit missionaries, the missions they established, and the vital part they played in bringing baroque music to the Guarani Indians in South America.
 Italian composer Ennio Morricone created the musical score.

 Today you can visit the centuries-old Jesuit Missions of the Chiquitania in Bolivia.
 You can also plan to attend the Latin American Baroque Music Festival which takes place very two years.
-See this history of baroque music in the Amazon with Ruta Verde Bolivia.
+Contact Ruta Verde Bolivia for tours.